Emmanuelle Guyon, the mirror of your emotions

 Japanese sterling silver earrings named Biloba , a tribute to the ginkgo leaf.

-The ginkgo tree also holds a deep meaning related to motherhood.
-In the village of Awa, women who have given birth go to the god of childbirth, represented in the form of a ginkgo, to pray and ask for enough breast milk.
+The ginkgo tree also holds deep significance related to motherhood.
+In the village of Awa, women who have given birth visit the birth god, represented in the form of a ginkgo tree, to pray and ask for an adequate supply of breast milk.

-Over the years, the trunk of the ginkgo develops strange growths, resembling cow nipples.
-These formations are called "Icho No Chichi," literally "the ginkgo's nipples."
-Breastfeeding women believe in their magical power and cut them to keep as lucky charms, in the hope of increasing their breast milk production.
+Over the years, the trunk of the ginkgo develops strange growths that resemble cow teats.
+These formations are called "Icho No Chichi," literally "the teats of the ginkgo."
+Breastfeeding women believe in their magical power and cut them to keep as talismans, hoping to increase their milk production.

-This ancestral practice testifies to the deep connection between nature and daily life in Japan, where trees are revered for their healing and protective properties, and where popular beliefs harmoniously blend with modern life.
+This ancient practice reflects the deep connection between nature and daily life in Japan, where trees are revered for their healing and protective properties, and where folk beliefs blend harmoniously with modern life.

-We have paid tribute to this Japanese symbol through an exquisite collection of rings, pendants, and earrings, capturing the very essence of longevity and resilience symbolized by the ginkgo biloba.
-These pieces of jewelry are not just elegant accessories, but also testaments of love and connection, celebrating the meeting of two complementary souls, just like the two distinct lobes of the ginkgo leaf.
-By wearing these pieces of jewelry, one carries with them the hope and promise of longevity, prosperity, and harmony in relationships, while honoring the traditions and beliefs that have shaped Japanese culture for centuries.
+We have honored this Japanese symbol through a collection of exquisite rings, pendants, and earrings, capturing the essence of longevity and resilience symbolized by the Ginkgo biloba.
+These pieces are not merely elegant accessories but also expressions of love and connection, celebrating the meeting of two complementary souls, much like the two distinct lobes of the ginkgo leaf.
+By wearing these pieces, one carries with them the hope and promise of longevity, prosperity, and harmony in relationships, while also honoring the traditions and beliefs that have shaped Japanese culture for centuries.

 Rice, a symbol in our jewelry